 - The Loud House: In "Middle Men", Lynn keeps telling Lincoln and Clyde stories about a new kid and the trouble she got in, to underscore how dangerous Middle School can be.
 As it turns out, she was talking about her own experiences in sixth grade.

 - Star vs. the Forces of Evil: In "Sophmore Slump", Marco has spent the summer annoying his friends and neighbors by bragging, directly or indirectly, about his adventures on Mewni.
 His mom Angie tries to tell him the story of a girl she knew who came back from a trip to France, acting all snooty and using the French pronunciation of "croissant".
 When Marco fails to make the connection, Angie flat-out reveals that she was the "Craw-sawn Girl".

 - There's a famous Real Life subversion of this.
 American psychologist Gordon Allport was visiting Sigmund Freud and told him a story of a boy he'd seen on the train who wouldn't sit near anyone dirty.
 Allport said that the boy's mother seemed to be domineering, which might have something to do with his behavior.
 Freud leaned over to him and said, "And was that little boy you?"
 It was not.

-- There is a similar story about Leonardo Da Vinci painting the Last Supper.
+- There is an inversion about Leonardo Da Vinci painting the Last Supper.
 In order to find the appropriate look for Judas, he went to the local prisons and found a man who looked haggard, angry and dangerous and used him as the model.
 Some years later he still hadn't found the right person to stand in for Jesus.
-While pondering the question, a man walked into the studio who looked perfect, clean with kind and features.
+While pondering the question, a man walked into the studio who looked perfect, clean, with kind features.
 Leonardo immediately chose the man as his inspiration for Jesus.
-When Leonardo asked the man if they had ever met, the man replied, "Yes, I was Judas."
+When Leonardo asked the man if they had ever met, the man replied "Yes, I was Judas."